 Note: Playwrights do not receive a fee or honourarium to attend the Lab.
 The Lab is focused on providing every resource writers need to focus on their creative work, including travel support, accommodation, meals, collaborators, actors, and dramaturgy.

 • Your project status, what you would like to accomplish at the Lab, what you are striving to achieve with the story, relationship to the Lab focus on scale (if any; it is not mandatory), list of readings and workshops, and relationship with play development centres and/or producing companies or collaborators (if any).

-• Whether you are available to be considered for the Retreat (February 17 – March 3, 2019); and whether you or your project has a particular connection to Deaf culture.
+• Whether you are available to be considered for the Retreat (February 16 – March 1, 2020)

 • Whether there is a collaborator you wish to attend the Lab, and their name, relationship to the project, and availability.